dr4g0nsr/eoip/README.md

 - Development process

-This code was developed based on information gathered from sniffed datagrams and information from similar projects without involving any reverse engineering of code from the closed source commercial product
+This code was developed based on information gathered from sniffed datagrams and information from similar projects without involving any reverse engineering of code from the closed source commercial product.

-The protocol is not documented and although it looks like there are no deviations in the header format this cannot be guaranteed in all environments or for future releases of the commercial product
+The protocol is not documented and although it looks like there are no deviations in the header format this cannot be guaranteed in all environments or for future releases of the commercial product.
 ```

 Protocol spec